 The workplace can be an important place to talk about mental health.
-It’s easy to shy away from the thought of discussing mental health with your boss, colleagues, or employees.
+It’s easy to shy away from the thought of talking about mental health with your boss, colleagues, or employees.
 But hear us out.

-Throughout the rest of this guide, we’ll explore some of the benefits of talking about mental health in the workplace for both employers and employees.
+Throughout the rest of this guide, we’ll explore why it’s important to talk about mental health at work for both employers and employees.
 Let’s get started.

-Talking about our mental health can be difficult but, if it feels right, it can help to connect you with others who may have experienced similar issues.
+Talking about our mental health at work can be difficult.
+But, if it feels right, it can help to connect you with others who may have experienced similar issues.

-Mental health issues can affect anybody but, unfortunately, unlike physical health which is openly discussed, mental health can often be stigmatised, which can make it difficult to talk about.
+Mental health issues can affect anybody.
+But, unlike physical health which is openly discussed, mental health can often be stigmatised, which can make it difficult to talk about.

 However, it’s important to remember that struggling with your mental health or living with a mental health issue is nothing to be ashamed of.
-1 in 4 people may experience a mental health issue of some kind each year in England, and many people struggle with mental illness on a daily basis.
-By talking about mental health, we can help break down the stigma and make it easier for people to seek help and peer support.
+1 in 4 people may experience a mental health issue of some kind each year in England.
+Many people struggle with mental illness on a daily basis.
+By talking about mental health, we can help break down the stigma and make it easier for people to seek help and support.

 Reason 1: To Support Suicide Prevention

-Discussing mental health openly in the workplace can help to create an environment in which employees can feel comfortable reaching out for support.
-If an employee is struggling with mental health issues, for example, they may be more likely to seek help if they know that their workplace is open and supportive.
+Talking about mental health at work can help to create an environment in which employees can feel comfortable reaching out for support.
+If an employee is struggling with mental health issues, they may be more likely to seek help if they know that their workplace is supportive.

 Reason 2: To Support Employees Living With Mental Health Issues

-Talking about mental health at work helps employers support employees with mental health issues.
-Employees that are affected by mental health issues or mental illnesses like depression, bipolar disorder, anxiety disorders, or even substance abuse issues, may find it difficult to cope with their condition and still perform their duties at work.
+Talking about mental health at work helps employers support mental health issues at work.
+Employees that are affected by mental health issues like depression, bipolar disorder, anxiety disorders, or even substance abuse issues, may find it difficult to cope with their condition and continue to work.

-By talking about mental health openly in the workplace, employers and co-workers can help to create an environment that is understanding and supportive.
-This can make it easier for employees to manage any mental health disorders and continue working without feeling like they have to hide their illness.
+By talking about mental health at work, employers and colleagues can help to create an environment that is understanding and supportive.
+This can make it easier for employees to manage any mental health issues and continue working without stigma.

 Reason 3: To Reduce the Stigma Surrounding Mental Health

-Joining the mental health conversation can help to reduce the stigma attached to mental health issues.
-This is important because the stigma surrounding mental health can prevent people from seeking help, which could eventually lead to more problems escalating.
+Joining the mental health conversation at work can help to reduce the stigma attached to mental health issues.
+This is important because the stigma surrounding mental health can prevent people from seeking help.

-By talking about mental health openly and without judgement, employers and co-workers can help create a more positive attitude towards mental health.
-This could encourage employees, who are struggling to find the help they need, to speak up.
+By talking about mental health at work openly and without judgement, employers and colleagues can help create a positive attitude towards mental health.
+This could encourage employees, who may be struggling, to speak up and get the help they need.

 Reason 4: To Help Others Do the Same